SyDroX/repo-search/README.md

 ## Github Repository Search
 This a react app to search github repositories.
 The app allows the user to bookmark repositories.<br>
 Bookmarked repositories are stored on the user's session.
-This is done on a node.js server running express.
+This is done using a node.js server running express.

 To run the project properly you must first build the client side.<br>
 To build the react app, from the root directory navigate to `client/` and run the following command: